NC Division of Public Health Fellowship

 Curriculum

-If selected for a DPH Fellowship position posted in our database, you will be enrolled in the Learning & Performance Program, which is rooted in the Public Health Foundational Capabilities and Core Competencies for Public Health Professionals.
+If selected for an NC DPH Fellowship position posted in our database, you will be enrolled in the Learning & Performance Program, which is rooted in the Public Health Foundational Capabilities and Core Competencies for Public Health Professionals.
 See our Frequently Asked Questions below for more details on curriculum components and topic areas.

 How to Apply